 - View Registration Itineraries

-- Click on your child’s current registration
+- Click on your camper's current program registration (this will take you to your Registration Details page)

 - Click on the Roommate Request Link

 Following you will find an example of how the process works for two or three campers:

 - Camper A requests Camper B in the registration using the steps above